 Gift giving is expected on some business occasions in Japan.
 Regional U.S. gifts or company-logo gifts are appropriate.
 Quality is important, but the gift does not have to be expensive – it is the sentiment and relationship implied by the gift rather than its intrinsic value that is significant.
 Therefore, packaging of the gift is as important as the gift itself and should be done professionally.
 In Japan, sets of four are considered unlucky (the number four is pronounced the same as the word for death).
 Gifts that can be shared among a group are appropriate.

 Business travelers to Japan should make sure to bring a large supply of business cards (with their title) when they come to Japan; printing bilingual cards is a nice touch.
-Business cards are exchanged to formalize the introduction process and establish the status of the parties relative to each other.
+Business cards, still in wide use despite rapid digitalization, are exchanged to formalize the introduction process and establish the status of the parties relative to each other.
 Japanese bow when greeting each other but will expect to shake hands with foreign executives.
 A slight bow in acknowledgment of a Japanese bow is appreciated.
 Japanese executives deal on a last (family) name basis in business relationships, and initial business and social contacts are characterized by politeness and formality.

 Business travelers visiting a Japanese firm for the first time should be accompanied by an interpreter or bilingual assistant.
 Many Japanese executives and decision-makers do not speak English, although they may be able to greet visitors in English and read English product literature relevant to their business or industry expertise.
-Although English is a required subject in Japan’s secondary school curriculum, generally speaking, Japanese business people’s English listening and speaking skills tend to be weaker than their reading and writing skills.
+Although English is a required subject in Japan’s secondary school curriculum, generally, English listening and speaking skills tend to be weaker than reading and writing skills for Japanese.
 Thus, the Japanese side in a business meeting generally expects visitors to bring an interpreter if they are serious about doing business.
 Although the cost for hiring an interpreter can be high, bringing an interpreter shows that a visiting firm is serious in its commitment to the Japanese market.

 The first visit to a Japanese firm generally serves as a courtesy call to introduce U.S. executives and their company, and also allows the U.S. side to begin to evaluate a target company and its executives as potential business partners.
 A request to meet only with English speaking staff can mean missing the opportunity to become acquainted with higher-ranking executives.